wasjoe1/notes/neetcode_150/design_hashmap.md

 - `put()`, `get()` & `remove()` methods
 - hash(key) to get the hashed value then % by the length to ensure the index fits in to the len of the array of buckets =>
+- implementation:
+    - use a node class(next, val, key) => dummynode for ease of access of a bucket
+    - while loop to iterate through the chaining

 * collision schemes
     - Open addressing